rgreenblatt/cs1690_handout/uthreads.md

 Handing In
 ==========

-To hand in your project please refer to the [[Github-and-Gradescope guide|Github-and-Gradescope]].
+To hand in your project please refer to the [[Github and Gradescope guide|Github-and-Gradescope]].